caspercba/single-cycle-processor/README.md

-# single-cycle-processor
+# Single Cycle Processor

-A demo processor in VHDL ARM based
+A VHDL implementation of the processor presented in "Computer organization and design - ARM Edition" by Patterson & Hennessy.